MicrosoftDocs/powerapps-docs/powerapps-docs/cards/controls/control-reference.md

 **Repeat for every** – Repeat for every is used to display a control multiple times based on a data source.
 The repeat for every property is set to a collection or data source, then the relevant property can use `ThisItem` to reference specific items within the collection or data source.

-Using the Dataverse Accounts table and a text label's **Repeat for every** property, a maker can create a card that displays the account name of every account within the Accounts table.
+By using the Dataverse Accounts table and a text label's **Repeat for every** property, a maker can create a card that displays the account name of every account within the Accounts table.

 1. Add the Accounts table using the [Dataverse connection](../make-a-card/connectors/connector-intro.md).
 1. Add a text label control.
 1. Set the text label **Repeat for every** property to `Accounts`.
 1. Set the text label **Text** property to `ThisItem.'Account Name'`.
-1. Play the card, which will show a list of text labels the length of the Accounts table, each one displaying an account name.
+1. Play the card, which shows a list of text labels the length of the Accounts table, each one displaying an account name.

 **Required field** – Whether or not this input is required.